 The Barska 4x20mm has an old school retro look.
 Many people try to compare it to the classic Colt optics.
-But in fact, it’s a copy of the Israeli El-Op Eyal 3x20 from the early 1980's, which was made for M-16 Armalite rifles.
+In fact, it’s a copy of the Israeli El-Op Eyal 3x20 from the early 1980's, which was made for M-16 Armalite rifles.

-This compact and small scope with a tubular design attaches by a unique self-locking thumbnut features.
+This compact and small scope with tubular design attaches by a unique self-locking thumbnut feature.
 It sets at a good height, neither too high nor too low for a good cheek weld.
 It also provides decent 2.7-inch eye relief.

 The Barska 4x20 has an integrated base that easily mounts onto the inside track of an AR-15's carry handle.
 This will allow you to use the iron sight during close shooting.

 The riflescope has side-adjustment knobs for windage and elevation.
 It features standard solid-line crosshairs and a bullet drop compensator.